petershin/liferay-learn/docs/dxp/latest/en/getting-started/changing-your-sites-appearance.md

 1. Click the arrow to expand the *Look And Feel* section.

-1. Scroll down and click the _Change Current Theme_ button:
+1. Scroll down and click the *Change Current Theme* button:

     ![Click Change Current Theme to select a new theme.](./changing-your-sites-appearance/images/03.png)

-1. Select the deployed sample theme, _Acme Sample Blue Theme._
+1. Select the deployed sample theme, *Acme Sample Blue Theme.*

-1. Navigate back to the home page for your Site to confirm that the theme has changed.
-The background for the content section of your Site is now blue.
+1. Navigate back to the home page for your site to confirm that the theme has changed.
+The background for the content section of your site is now blue.

     ![The home page has a different color background after changing the theme.](./changing-your-sites-appearance/images/04.png)

-Your Site's theme has been updated.
+Your site's theme has been updated.

 ### What's Next

-For a full length overview of how you can manage your Site's appearance, see [Managing Your Site's Appearance](../site-building/site-appearance/site-appearance.md).
+For a full length overview of how you can manage your site's appearance, see [Managing Your Site's Appearance](../site-building/site-appearance/site-appearance.md).

 There are many themes available on the [Liferay Marketplace](../system-administration/installing-and-managing-apps/using-marketplace.md) that can be used to quickly achieve a professional look and feel.